buwilliams/recifree/README.md

 ### Contributing Guidelines

-- Keep the architecture simple (very light JS dependencies)
+- Keep the architecture simple.
-- Mobile friendly
+- Be mobile friendly.
+- Django templates create basic markup that we decorate with Vue and backend API requests.
+No JS or CSS bundler needed.

 ### Project Management